Shopify/remote-dom/README.md

 ### Adding custom elements

-Now, just mirroring raw HTML isn’t very useful.
+Now, just mirroring HTML strings isn’t very useful.
 Remote DOM works best when you define custom elements for the remote environment to render, which map to more complex, application-specific components on the host page.
 In fact, most of Remote DOM’s receiver APIs are geared towards you providing an allowlist of custom elements that the remote environment can render, which allows you to keep tight control over the visual appearance of the resulting output.

-Remote DOM adopts the browser’s [native API for defining custom elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements) to represent these “remote elements”.
-To make it easy to define custom elements that can communicate their changes to the host, `@remote-dom/core` provides the [`RemoteElement` class](./packages/core/README.md#remoteelement).
+Remote DOM adopts the browser’s [native API for defining custom elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements) to represent these “remote custom elements”.
+To make it easy to define custom elements that can communicate their changes to the host, `@remote-dom/core` provides the [`RemoteElement` class](/packages/core/README.md#remoteelement).
 This class, which is a subclass of the browser’s [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement), lets you define how properties, attributes, methods, and event listeners on the element should be transferred.

 To demonstrate, let’s imagine that we want to allow our remote environment to render a `ui-button` element.
 This element will have a `primary` property, which sets it to a more prominent visual style.
 It will also trigger a `click` event when clicked.

 First, we’ll create the remote environment’s version of `ui-button`.
 The remote version doesn’t have to worry about rendering any HTML — it’s only a signal to the host environment to render the “real” version.
 However, we do need to teach this element to communicate its `primary` property and `click` event to the host version of that element.
-We’ll do this using the [`RemoteElement` class provided by `@remote-dom/core`](./packages/core#remoteelement):
+We’ll do this using the [`RemoteElement` class provided by `@remote-dom/core`](/packages/core#remoteelement):

 ```html
 <!doctype html>